EliaSippola/SQL-kieli/SQL-kieli tehtävä.md

 >
 > ```SQL
 > SELECT id, nimi AS 'Kirjan nimi', luettu, sivumaara FROM kirjat WHERE nimi LIKE '%ä%' OR nimi LIKE '%ö%';
+>
+> SELECT id, nimi 'Kirjan nimi', luettu, sivumaara FROM kirjat WHERE nimi LIKE '%ä%' OR nimi LIKE '%ö%';
+>
+> SELECT id, nimi AS 'Kirjan nimi', luettu, sivumaara FROM kirjat WHERE nimi LIKE '%ä%' OR '%ö%';
+>
+> SELECT id, nimi 'Kirjan nimi', luettu, sivumaara FROM kirjat WHERE nimi LIKE '%ä%' OR '%ö%';
 > ```
 >
 ></details>